Updated on 19/08/2025

 Hot Spare Disks Create a Single Point of Failure

-If you’re looking to create a system with no single point of failure, a hot spare disk will not provide you with much confidence given that the process of automatically replacing a failed disk has been known to occasionally fail, either partially or fully, and result in data loss.
+If your goal is to build a system with no single point of failure, relying on a hot spare disk won’t provide much confidence.
+The process of automatically replacing a failed disk can sometimes fail (partially or completely), which may lead to data loss.

-These problematic aspects of hot spare disks are why our advice would be to not rely on hot spare disks in complex data storage architectures and to use other business continuity solutions instead like High Availability (HA) clusters, backups and On- & Off-site Data Protection (ideally all of the aforementioned).
+These problematic aspects of hot spare disks are why our advice would be to not rely on hot spare disks in complex data storage architectures and to use other business continuity solutions instead.
+This is On- & Off-site Data Protection with user defined backup retention-interval plans reducing RPO & RTO to minutes.

-Using the ZFS file system, it’s much easier to monitor the system and create a proper backup, with that you have the ability to retrieve data from a damaged disk and write it onto a new one.
-In addition to that, when using a HA cluster, there is an option of manually switching the production from the affected node to a second one so that you could perform maintenance on the affected node.
+Using the ZFS file system, it’s much easier to monitor the system and create a proper backup.
+With that, you have the ability to retrieve data from a damaged disk and write it onto a new one.
+Additionally, when using a HA cluster, there is an option to manually switch the production from the affected node to a secondary one, allowing for maintenance on the affected node.

 We’d advise following this procedure once the array shows that a degraded state has occurred as a result of a disk failure:

 Anyway, it’s still completely up to you as to how to build a proper system.
-However, we’d suggest not relying on hot spare disks in a ZFS RAID array due to the potential data loss it can cause.
+Anyway, it’s still entirely up to you to determine how to build a proper system.
+However, we suggest avoiding dependency on hot spare disks in a ZFS RAID array due to the potential data loss they can cause.

 45 Comments